kevblah/u1_JS_calculator_lab/README.md

 ## Acknowledgments

-This Connect Four game was created by Kevin Li.
+This calculator was created by Kevin Li.
 Feel free to use, modify, and distribute this code as you wish.
 Enjoy playing!